john-warner/Modstache/README.md

 * {oninit} - the associated function is called after the element has been processed
 * {template} - specifies a template to use for an array element
 * {base} - Used to refer to the original object used to fill.
 Eg. {}="textContent:{base}.message"
+* {nonreactive} - Assignments to left of this directive in stache attribute will not be assigned reactively